 - If you would like to submit more than one presentation proposal, please fill out an Additional Presentation Proposal Form for each additional presentation and email to email@example.com.

 - Submitting an abstract is a commitment to come to the conference and present.
 In case of illness or emergency, you should make every effort to identify a substitute presenter.

-- Video Presentation Materials (presentation video file and PowerPoint slides) must be sent to email@example.com by November 7, 2014 for review.
+- Video Presentation Materials (presentation video file, PowerPoint slides, and Skype screen name) must be sent to firstname.lastname@example.org by November 7, 2014 for review.
 Additional information about Video Presentations can be found below.

 - We may not be able to honor requests to schedule oral and video presentations at a particular time.
 You should plan to be available for the entire conference.